 - Announced that its agency Perficient Digital was cited as a “large, established player” in Forrester Research’s report “B2B Marketing Agencies, North America, Q1 2019,” which recognized Perficient Digital for its eCommerce, customer experience design, martech management, and operations capabilities, as well as expertise across 11 emerging technologies; and

 - Added new customer relationships and follow-on projects with such leading companies as Ameren, AutoWeb, Bunzl, DTE Energy, Express-Scripts, Florida Blue, Fluor, Ford Motor Company, Graybar, Guitar Center, Mastercard, Meridian Health, NRG/Reliant Energy, Owens Corning, Prosource, Sally Beauty, and Symantec.

 The following statements are based on current expectations.
 These statements are forward-looking and actual results may differ materially.
 See “Safe Harbor Statement” below.

-Perficient expects its first quarter 2018 revenue to be in the range of $115.0 million to $119.0 million.
-First quarter adjusted earnings per share (a non-GAAP measure; see attached schedule which reconciles to GAAP earnings per share guidance) is expected to be in the range of $0.32 to $0.35.
+Perficient expects its first quarter 2019 revenue to be in the range of $129 million to $133 million.
+First quarter GAAP earnings per share is expected to be in the range of $0.15 to $0.18.
+First quarter adjusted earnings per share (a non-GAAP measure; see attached schedule which reconciles to GAAP earnings per share guidance) is expected to be in the range of $0.38 to $0.41.

 Conference Call Details

-Perficient will host a conference call regarding fourth quarter and full-year financial results today at 10 a.m.
+Perficient will host a conference call regarding fourth quarter 2018 financial results today at 11 a.m.
 Eastern.